-Service ces that are covered for you What you must pay when you get these services • Laboratory tests \$0 copay for Medicare-covered laboratory services (e.g., urinalysis).
-Prior Authorization may be required. • Blood - including storage and administration.
+Services that are covered for you What you must pay when you get these services Laboratory tests In-Network \$0 copay for Medicare-covered laboratory services (e.g., urinalysis).
+Prior Authorization may be required .
+Out-of-Network 40% coinsurance for Medicare-covered laboratory services (e.g., urinalysis). • Blood - including storage and administration.
 Coverage of whole blood and packed red cells begins with the first pint of blood that you need.
-All other components of blood are covered beginning with the first pint used. \$0 copay for Medicare-covered blood services. • Other outpatient diagnostic tests - Non-radiological diagnostic services (e.g., allergy test or EKG) \$100 copay for Medicare-covered diagnostic procedures and tests (e.g., allergy test or EKG).
-Prior Authorization may be required. • Other outpatient diagnostic tests (includes complex tests such as CT, MRI, MRA, SPECT) - Radiological diagnostic services, not including flat film X-rays \$250 copay for Medicare-covered diagnostic radiology services in a provider's office or freestanding facility. \$275 copay for Medicare-covered diagnostic radiology services performed in an outpatient hospital.
-Prior Authorization may be required. • Spirometry for chronic obstructive pulmonary disease (COPD).
-Spirometry is a common office test used to check how well your lungs are working once you're being treated for COPD. \$0 copay for Spirometry for members with a diagnosis of COPD.
+All other components of blood are In-Network \$0 copay for Medicare-covered blood services. covered beginning with the first pint used.
+Out-of-Network 40% coinsurance for Medicare-covered blood services. • Other outpatient diagnostic tests - Non-radiological diagnostic services (e.g., allergy test or EKG) In-Network \$5 copay for Medicare-covered diagnostic procedures and tests (e.g., allergy test or EKG).
+Prior Authorization may be required .
+Out-of-Network 40% coinsurance for Medicare-covered diagnostic procedures and tests (e.g., allergy test or EKG).

+Servi ices that are covered for you What you must pay when you get these services • Other outpatient diagnostic tests (includes complex tests such as CT, MRI, MRA, SPECT) - Radiological diagnostic services, not including flat film X-rays In-Network \$200 copay for Medicare-covered diagnostic radiology services in a provider's office or freestanding facility. \$325 copay for Medicare-covered diagnostic radiology services performed in an outpatient hospital.
+Prior Authorization may be required .
+Out-of-Network 40% coinsurance for Medicare-covered diagnostic • Spirometry for chronic obstructive pulmonary disease (COPD).
+Spirometry is a common office test used to check how well your lungs are working once you're being treated for COPD. radiology services.
+In-Network \$0 copay for Spirometry for members with a diagnosis of COPD.
 Prior Authorization may be required.
+Out-of-Network 40% coinsurance for Spirometry for members with a diagnosis of COPD.

-Services that are covered for you What you must pay when you get these services DEXA Scan \$0 copay for Dexa Scan.
-Prior Authorization may be required.
+Services that are covered for you What you must pay when you get these services DEXA Scan In-Network \$0 copay for Dexa Scan.
+Prior Authorization may be required .
+Out-of-Network 40% coinsurance for DEXA Scan.
 If you receive multiple services from the same service category on the same day at the same facility, you will be responsible to pay the maximum copay amount for that service category at that location.
 However, if the benefit for one service is a copay and the benefit for another service is a coinsurance, you may be asked to pay both the copay and the coinsurance.